irekzielinski/Pylontech-Battery-Monitoring/README.md

 # Pylontech Battery Monitoring via WiFi

-This project allows you to control and monitor Pylontech US2000B and US2000C batteries via console port over WiFi.
+This project allows you to control and monitor Pylontech US2000B, US2000C and US3000C batteries via console port over WiFi.
 It it's a great starting point to integrate battery with your home automation.

 **I ACCEPT NO RESPONSIBILTY FOR ANY DAMAGE CAUSED, PROCEED AT YOUR OWN RISK**

 # Features:
   * Low cost (around 20$ in total).
-  * Adds WiFi capability to your Pylontech US2000B/C battery.
+  * Adds WiFi capability to your Pylontech US2000B/C or US3000C battery.
   * Device exposes web interface that allows to:
     * send console commands and read response over WiFi (no PC needed)
     * battery information can be retrevied also in JSON format for easy parsing